 Take #1: Biscuit Egg Casserole

 My first take was to make this casserole as is.
-It was quite delicious and a simple breakfast that can serve a crowed or be reheated for a quick weekday breakfast.
+It was quite delicious and a simple breakfast that can serve a crowd or be reheated for a quick weekday breakfast.

 But, it wasn’t quite what I was looking for.

 I wanted a little more “oomph”.
 Like onion and pepper and little more crisp on the biscuit.
 That’s when it hit me: individual servings.
-Not only would they get an extra hit of crust because of the muffin pan, they’d still be good for a crowd, and an easy take-and-go breakfast or snack.
+Not only would they get an extra hit of crust because of the muffin pan, but they’d also be good for a crowd, and make an easy take-and-go breakfast or snack.